hybridsolider/hybridsolider/README.md

 - 👀 I’m interested in programing/aviation
 - 🌱 I’m currently learning assembly x86_64
 - 😄 Pronouns: C/C++
-- ⚡ Fun fact: i don't use arch btw
+- ⚡ Fun fact: I don't use arch btw

 <!---
 hybridsolider/hybridsolider is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.